Labours of Hercules: The twelve labours

 Heracles's first six labours were located in the Peloponnese.

 Of the twelve labours performed by Heracles, six were located in the Peloponnese, culminating with the rededication of Olympia.
 Six others took the hero farther afield, to places that were, according to Ruck and Staples, "all previously strongholds of Hera or the 'Goddess' and were entrances to the Netherworld".
 In each case, the pattern was the same: Heracles was sent to kill or subdue, or to fetch back for Eurystheus (as Hera's representative) a magical animal or plant.

 A famous depiction of the labours in Greek sculpture is found on the metopes of the Temple of Zeus at Olympia, which date to the 460s BC.

-Eurystheus originally ordered Heracles to perform ten labours.
-Heracles accomplished these tasks, but Eurystheus refused to recognize two: the slaying of the Lernaean Hydra, as Heracles' nephew and charioteer Iolaus had helped him; and the cleansing of the Augean stables, because Heracles accepted payment for the labour (in other versions, it was the Stymphalian Birds that were discounted instead of the Augean stables for the help of Athena giving Heracles bronze rattles).
+According to Apollodorus but not other traditions, the oracle at Delphi told Heracles to perform just ten labours to Eurystheus's orders, but after Heracles accomplished these tasks, Eurystheus refused to recognize two: the slaying of the Lernaean Hydra, as Heracles's nephew and charioteer Iolaus had helped him; and the cleansing of the Augean stables, because Heracles accepted payment for the labour (in other versions, it was the Stymphalian Birds that were discounted instead of the Augean stables for the help of Athena giving Heracles bronze rattles).
 Eurystheus thus set two more tasks (fetching the golden apples of the Hesperides and capturing Cerberus) which Heracles also performed, bringing the total number of tasks to twelve.

-In his labours, Heracles was sometimes accompanied by a male companion (an eromenos), according to Licymnius and others, such as his nephew Iolaus.
-Several of the labours involved defeating or capturing the offspring (by various accounts) of Typhon and his mate Echidna; all were overcome by Heracles.

 The order of the labours given by the mythographer Apollodorus is: